Christmas in the Alps

 December Shopping in Zürich, Switzerland

-Our train pulls into the busy Zürich Train Station – this is a destination for holiday shopping in between conductor announcements and whistle calls.
+Our train pulled into the busy Zürich Train Station – this is a destination for holiday shopping in between conductor announcements and whistle calls.

-I squeeze past a gigantic 50-foot tree dressed head-to-toe in 6,000 twinkling Swarovski crystals.
-Shoppers are everywhere and it’s frustrating weaving between them while dragging a heavy suitcase.
+I squeezed past a gigantic 50-foot tree dressed head-to-toe in 6,000 twinkling Swarovski crystals.
+Shoppers were everywhere and it was frustrating weaving between them while dragging a heavy suitcase.

 Of the four most memorable Christmas markets in Zürich, the Zürcher Christkindlimarkt inside the train station is the biggest in Switzerland, as well as the largest indoor Christmas market in Europe.

-Finally after passing 120 stalls of ornaments and doodads, I’m standing on, arguably, the most famous “Station Road” in the world – the Bahnhofstrasse: a shopping mile that shapes Zürich’s reputation as the most fashionable and decadent.
+Finally after passing 120 stalls of ornaments and doodads, I was standing on, arguably, the most famous “Station Road” in the world – the Bahnhofstrasse: a shopping mile that shapes Zürich’s reputation as the most fashionable and decadent.

 A convenient all-English bookstore (the largest in Europe) called the Orell Füssli is directly across from the station – it’s the perfect place to grab a map and ask for advice.

-With limited time, the sales lady convinces me to combine my love of old architecture and culture and hit the cobbled streets of 12th-century Old Town.
+With limited time, the sales lady convinced me to combine my love of old architecture and culture and hit the cobbled streets of 12th-century Old Town.